Towards Achieving Near-optimal Utility for Privacy-Preserving Federated Learning via Data Generation and Parameter Distortion: Related Work

 \paragraph{Model Accuracy} \citet{sajadmanesh2021locally} introduce how to find a suitable parameter to minimize the variance, the relationship between variance reduction and utility loss is not considered. \citet{kaya2021does} show that label smoothing can increase accuracy and protection at the same time. \citet{de2022mitigating} introduce the use of data augmentation, which includes higher accuracy on unseen clients, mitigate data heterogeneity, and much sparser communication.

 \paragraph{Privacy-Utility Trade-off} In the past decade,there has been wide interest in understanding utility-privacy trade-off. \citet{sankar2013utility} quantified utility via accuracy,and privacy via entropy.
 They provided a utility-privacy tradeoff region for i.i.d. data sources with known distribution based on rate-distortion theory.
-They left the problem of quantifying utility-privacy tradeoffs for more general sources as a challenging open problem.

-\citet{makhdoumi2013privacy} modeled the utility-privacy tradeoff according to the framework proposed by \citet{du2012privacy}.
+They left the problem of quantifying utility-privacy tradeoffs for more general sources as a challenging open problem. \citet{makhdoumi2013privacy} modeled the utility-privacy tradeoff according to the framework proposed by \citet{du2012privacy}.
 They regard the tradeoff as a convex optimization problem.
 This problem aims at minimizing the log-loss by the mutual information between the private data and released data,under the constraint that the average distortion between the original and the distorted data is bounded. \citet{reed1973information,yamamoto1983source,sankar2013utility} provided asymptotic results on the rate-distortion-equivocation region with an increasing number of sampled data. \citet{du2012privacy} modeled non-asymptotic privacy guarantees in terms of the inference cost gain achieved by an adversary through the released output.
+The theoretical analysis of the privacy-utility trade-off within the privacy-defense framework is presented in works by Zhang et al. (2022) \cite{zhang2022no}, Zhang et al. (2023) \cite{zhang2023trading}, and Zhang et al. (2023) \cite{zhang2023probably}.
+Furthermore, optimized algorithms for balancing privacy and utility under the same framework have been designed as detailed in the studies by Zhang et al. (2023) \cite{zhang2023theoretically}.
+Additionally, from a game-theoretic perspective, Zhang et al. (2023) \cite{zhang2023game} provide strategic insights for the privacy-utility trade-off, offering a nuanced understanding of the adversarial dynamics involved.